Thoross/PaPyrus/README.rst

 PaPyrus
 =======

-A Wallbase.cc scraper that is configureable.
+A Wallbase.cc scraper that is configurable.
+It will scrape images for multiple or single tags or a random search.

 	* Created by: Brendan Betts (2013)
 	* Dev Home: `https://github.com/Thoross/PaPyrus <https://github.com/Thoross/PaPyrus>`_